Members of the Collective

-The core members of Skipping Stones Theatre are New Generation Artists who met while earning their undergraduate degrees at the University of Windsor and have been working steadily together since.
-We integrate our mandates into our practice and facilitate opportunities for Feminist, Queer, and Mad artists to share their stories and perspectives.
+The core members of Skipping Stones Theatre are New Generation Artists who came together through their love of storytelling and have been creating together ever since.
+The collective strives to integrate their mandate into practice and facilitate opportunities for Feminist, Queer, and Mad artists to share their stories and perspectives.

 Kate identifies as a Mad (Bipolar Disorder 1) and Queer actor, theatre artist, and producer who earned her BFA in Acting from the University of Windsor.
 She received a nomination for a Critic's Pick Award from My Entertainment World for Outstanding Lead Performance in a Play (Independent) for her work in Hamlet(s) produced by Skipping Stones Theatre, a nomination for a Prix Rideau award for Outstanding Female Performance for her work in Romeo and Juliet produced by a Company of Fools, and won the 2019 BroadwayWorld Toronto Award for Best Performance by a Female in a Featured Role (Play-Equity) for her work in Bygone Theatre's production of The Rear Window.
 She is a participant of the 2019/2020 Nightwood Young Innovators Program and believes that being an artist can involve building skills across the board.
 Kate finds great satisfaction working on the technical/design aspects of theatre as well as performance.
 She is constantly searching for growth as an artist, and is dedicated to producing professional, exciting work.

 Selected Acting Credits: A Midsummer Night's Dream, Gorboduc, The Changeling (Shakespeare BASH'd); Romeo and Juliet, Twelfth Night, As You Like It (a Company of Fools); The Rear Window (Bygone Theatre); Hamlet(s), Laughing Wild, Coriolanus, 4.48 Psychosis (Skipping Stones Theatre); The Tom and Gertie Letters Project (Springworks Festival); Room For Failure, Richard III (Wolf Manor Theatre Collective); Shakespeare in Hospitals 2015, 2019(Spur-of-the-Moment Shakespeare).